Mapping IQ, MMLU, MMLU-Pro, and GPQA

 Benchmark results are from primary sources as compiled in my Models Table.

 MMLU is no longer a reliable benchmark and, due to errors, has an ‘uncontroversially correct’ ceiling of about 90%.
-Read more: Errors in the MMLU: The Deep Learning Benchmark is Wrong Surprisingly Often – Daniel Erenrich.
+Gema found that over 9% of questions in the MMLU benchmark contain errors based on expert review of 3,000 randomly sampled questions.
+Read more: https://arxiv.org/pdf/2406.04127#page=5 & Errors in the MMLU: The Deep Learning Benchmark is Wrong Surprisingly Often – Daniel Erenrich.

 GPQA has an ‘uncontroversially correct’ ceiling of about 80%, depending on the subset.
 The questions on this benchmark are extremely difficult (designed and tested by PhDs), and there must have been a challenge in finding humans smart enough to both design the test questions, and provide ‘uncontroversially correct’ answers.
 The paper notes (PDF, p8): ‘After an expert validator answers a question, we show them the question writer’s answer and explanation and ask them if they believe the question is objective and its answer is uncontroversially correct… On the full 546 questions, the first expert validator indicates positive post-hoc agreement on 80.1% of the questions, and the second expert validator indicates positive post-hoc agreement on 85.4% of the questions…Using a relatively conservative level of permissiveness, we estimate the proportion of questions that have uncontroversially correct answers at 74% on GPQA Extended.
 Because the main [448] and diamond [198, both experts agree] sets are filtered based on expert validator accuracy, we expect the objectivity rate to be even higher on those subsets.’